Charlie Hurley: Sunderland

-On 26 September 1957, Charlie Hurley arrived at Roker Park to begin a career that would span 12 seasons and 402 appearances.
+On 26 September 1957, Hurley arrived at Roker Park to begin a career that would span 12 seasons and 402 appearances.

 Hurley's Sunderland career had a disastrous start; a 7–0 rout by Blackpool, coupled with him scoring an own goal on his debut, which was quickly followed by a 6–0 defeat by Burnley.
 Hurley had been unfortunate enough to have competed against centre forwards who would later go on to represent England.
-In Ray Charnley and Ray Pointer, Blackpool and Burnley had strikers of the highest quality.
-Matters improved and eventually promotion was achieved in the 1963/64 season after two campaigns which had seen Sunderland miss out on top flight football due to consecutive last day failures against Swansea Town and Chelsea.
+Eventually promotion was achieved in the 1963–64 season after two campaigns which had seen Sunderland miss out on top flight football due to consecutive last day failures against Swansea Town and Chelsea.

-Curiously, for a man who was indelibly linked with powerful headed goals, it took 124 league and cup appearances for Sunderland before he broke his scoring duck.
+It took 124 league and cup appearances for Sunderland before he broke his scoring duck.
 A 1–1 Boxing Day draw in 1960 against Sheffield United was the first of 43.

-Whilst the 1963/64 season was special for Sunderland AFC, resulting in promotion, it was also personally highly satisfactory for Hurley, who came second to Bobby Moore in voting for FWA Footballer of the Year.
+Whilst the 1963–64 season was special for Sunderland, resulting in promotion, it was also personally highly satisfactory for Hurley, who came second to Bobby Moore in voting for FWA Footballer of the Year.

 In the late sixties, alongside Jimmy Montgomery, Cecil Irwin, Len Ashurst, Martin Harvey and Jim McNab, Hurley formed one of the most notable and most settled back fives in Sunderland's history.

 Alan Brown's departure from Roker Park, to take over at Sheffield Wednesday saw first George Hardwick and then Scotsman Ian McColl take over.
 During one match at Old Trafford in November 1966, first Hurley, and then Northern Ireland defender John Parke went in goal, as Montgomery had to leave the game because of an injury sustained in the first half.

 Hurley's last goal for Sunderland came against Arsenal in April 1968, typically a header.
 His last appearance in a red and white shirt was at Turf Moor, Burnley in April 1969.

-Hurley's greatest match was arguably the FA Cup 5th round victory at Carrow Road in February 1961, when he scored the only goal to dump Norwich City out of the competition.
-Sunderland would then go on to succumb to a Danny Blanchflower-inspired Spurs side, who became double winners for the first time in the 20th century.
+In the FA Cup 5th round victory at Carrow Road in February 1961, he scored the only goal to dump Norwich City out of the competition.
+Sunderland would then go on to succumb to a Danny Blanchflower-inspired Tottenham Hotspur side, who became double winners for the first time in the 20th century.

-In a poll Sunderland fans voted him player of the century.
+In a poll on the occasion of the club's centenary in 1979, Sunderland fans voted him their player of the century.

 Bolton Wanderers

-On 2 June 1969, Charlie moved to Bolton Wanderers on a free transfer.
+On 2 June 1969, Hurley moved to Bolton Wanderers on a free transfer.
 He spent three years at Burnden Park and was a well-liked figure in the heart of the defence, so much so that he was given the opportunity to manage the club upon the departure of Jimmy Meadows only to reluctantly turn the chance down because his wife missed living in the South of England.

+International career

+He played 40 times for the Republic of Ireland and was their most-capped player at the time of his final appearance in 1969.